Skip to main content Skip to main navigation

 Things you should know

-You can find more information about the HGS on the Housing Australia website.
+You can find more information on the Scheme website.

 Lenders mortgage insurance (LMI) is issued to Westpac Banking Corporation ABN 33 007 457 141 (Westpac) and insurers Westpac (it is not insurance you take out).
 This information does not take into account your personal circumstances.
 Terms, conditions and limitations apply.